ostinelli/gin.io/docs/install.md

     luarocks install luadbi-mysql
     ```

+    You may need to specify where to find the MySQL header files, like so:

+    ```bash
+    luarocks install luadbi-mysql MYSQL_INCDIR=/usr/local/opt/mysql/include/mysql
+    ```

     > This additional driver is not needed by OpenResty since it has its own embedded driver.
 LuaDBI is used by Gin to run the console and the migrations.